 TOOLKIT

-By knowing the limits of law enforcement's power, we can better protect our patients, their communities, and ourselves.
-Below is a brief summary of the ways the law protects us and the ways we are vulnerable.
+Knowing the limits of law enforcement's power will help us better protect our patients, their communities, and ourselves.
+Below is a brief summary of the ways the law protects us and the ways we are vulnerable, and resources to help us understand patient and provider rights.

 Protections: